rizahassan/twitter-coronavirus-bot/README.md

 ## Technologies used

-Language: Python
+-Language: Python
-Packages: TweepyAPI
+-Packages: TweepyAPI
-External APIs: Coronavirus monitor from RapidAPI
+-External APIs: Coronavirus monitor from RapidAPI

 ## How to use this project?